strawlab/strand-braid/strand-braid-user/README.md

-# nextgen-camera-users
+# strand-braid-user

-Files and support for users of next generation camera software from the Straw Lab.
+Files and support for users of Strand Camera and Braid software from the Straw Lab.

 ## Downloads

-The most recent files can be downloaded [here](https://github.com/strawlab/nextgen-camera-users/releases).
+The most recent files can be downloaded [here](https://github.com/strawlab/strand-braid/releases).

 ## Live 3D pose estimates